 The program became an immediate success from many families.
 It aired from 1933 to 1956.
 The radio series spawned a franchise that made Reid & Tonto icons, consisting of comic books, cartoons, costumes, action figures & a television show that used to air on ABC from 1949 to 1957.
 A spiritual successor called “The Green Hornet” was inspired by The Lone Ranger.
 Dan Reid/The Green Hornet is the nephew of Reid.

-In 2002, Sony Pictures, confirmed that they were planning on making a film adaptation of The Lone Ranger due to the unexpected postive & box office success of The Mask Of Zorro, for introducing a new generation of fans.
+In 2002, Sony Pictures, confirmed that they were planning on making a film adaptation of The Lone Ranger due to the unexpected positive & box office success of The Mask of Zorro, for introducing a new generation of fans.
 Three Years Later, Sony struggles with financial problems until production company, Entertainment Rights, bought the film rights.
 However, Entertainment Rights went out of business in 2009.
-Until studio heavyweight, Disney took the rights to make the picture by teaming up with the crew from Pirates Of The Caribbean films such as big shot producer, Jerry Bruckheimer & screenwriting duo, Terry Rossio & Ted Elliot, film director, Gore Verbinski, Johnny Depp as Tonto, & hiring Armie Hammer (The Social Network, Call Me By Your Name) as the titular character.
+Until studio heavyweight, Disney took the rights to make the picture by teaming up with the crew from Pirates of The Caribbean films such as big shot producer, Jerry Bruckheimer & screenwriting duo, Terry Rossio & Ted Elliot, film director, Gore Verbinski, Johnny Depp as Tonto, & hiring Armie Hammer (The Social Network, Call Me by Your Name) as the titular character.